Cohegen/deepseek-from-scratch/architecture/Attention_mechanism.md

   - One head may focus on the fact that bank is a finacial institution.
   - Another head may focus on that bank is simply a riverbank In this way, multi-head attention enriches the representation of the sequence by combining different contextual views into a single, more meaniningful understanding.

+For coded examples of attention mechanism look into `notebooks/attention_mechanisms.ipynb`